ARMmbed/mbed-os-5-docs/docs/api/platform/Poll.md

 Note that the `poll` is not affected by the blocking or nonblocking setting of the individual file handles.
 The `timeout` argument always determines the wait behavior: 0 for immediate (nonblocking) return, -1 for wait forever or positive for a limited wait.

-Ordinary POSIX files are readable and writable using poll.
+As per the POSIX specification, `poll` always indicates that ordinary files (as opposed to devices) are readable and writable.

 ### Poll reference